Michael Ondaatje: Early life and education

-The poet D.G Jones noted his poetic ability.
+The poet D. G. Jones noted his poetic ability.

 Ondaatje began teaching English at the University of Western Ontario in London, Ontario.
-In 1971, taught English literature at Glendon College, York University.
+In 1971, he taught English literature at Glendon College, York University.

 Work

 Ondaatje has published 13 books of poetry, and won the Governor General's Award for The Collected Works of Billy the Kid (1970) and There's a Trick With a Knife I'm Learning to Do: Poems 1973–1978 (1979).
 Anil's Ghost (2000) was the winner of the 2000 Giller Prize, the Prix Médicis, the Kiriyama Pacific Rim Book Prize, the 2001 Irish Times International Fiction Prize and Canada's Governor General's Award.

 The English Patient (1992) won the Booker Prize, the Canada Australia Prize, and the Governor General's Award.
 It was adapted as a motion picture, which won the Academy Award for Best Picture and multiple other awards.

 In the Skin of a Lion (1987), a novel about early immigrants in Toronto, was the winner of the 1988 City of Toronto Book Award, finalist for the 1987 Ritz Paris Hemingway Award for best novel of the year in English, and winner of the first Canada Reads competition in 2002.
 Coming Through Slaughter (1976), is a novel set in New Orleans, Louisiana, circa 1900, loosely based on the lives of jazz pioneer Buddy Bolden and photographer E. J. Bellocq.
 It was the winner of the 1976 Books in Canada First Novel Award.
 Running in the Family (1982) is a childhood memoir.

 Ondaatje's novel Divisadero won the 2007 Governor General's Award.
 In 2011 Ondaatje worked with Daniel Brooks to create a play based on this novel.

 In 2018, his novel Warlight was longlisted for the Booker Prize.

 Adaptations

 The Collected Works of Billy the Kid, Coming Through Slaughter and Divisadero have been adapted for the stage and produced in theatrical productions across North America and Europe.
 In addition to The English Patient adaptation, Ondaatje's films include a documentary on poet B.P.
 Nichol, Sons of Captain Poetry, and The Clinton Special: A Film About The Farm Show, which chronicles a collaborative theatre experience led in 1971 by Paul Thompson of Theatre Passe Muraille.

 In 2002, Ondaatje published a non-fiction book, The Conversations: Walter Murch and the Art of Editing Film, which won special recognition at the 2003 American Cinema Editors Awards, as well as a Kraszna-Krausz Book Award for best book of the year on the moving image.